-Translator/interpreter - This is a career available in every industry and you could find yourself working in the media (e.g., writing subtitles/dubbing films), sport (translating for athletes) or for governments (e.g., translating at the European parliament or in negotiations between two countries).

-Journalism - Reporting for the international media or in different countries around the world.

-International companies (including British based ones) regularly require their employees to speak two languages to allow them to work in different countries.
+- ★ Translator/interpreter This is a career available in every industry and you could find yourself working in the media (e.g., writing subtitles/dubbing films), sport (translating for athletes) or for governments (e.g., translating at the European parliament or in negotiations between two countries). - ★ Journalism Reporting for the international media or in different countries around the world. - ★ International companies (including British based ones) regularly require their employees to speak two languages to allow them to work in different countries.
 They would rather hire someone who speaks a language over someone that does not, no matter how much you know.
-YOU DON'T HAVE TO BE FLUENT AND KNOW EVERY WORD.

-Law - working with people in this country who do not speak English or people who need help for issues abroad.
-Teaching - in many different countries of the world.

-Tourism - People who speak another language are a huge asset for working at airports, hotels, as air cabin crew and even as tour guides.
+YOU DON'T HAVE TO BE FLUENT AND KNOW EVERY WORD. - ★ Law working with people in this country who do not speak English or people who need help for issues abroad. - ★ Teaching in many different countries of the world - ★ Tourism People who speak another language are a huge asset for working at airports, hotels, as air cabin crew and even as tour guides.

-Engineering - Helps problem solving, logical and methodical thinking, following a process and adapt to different business environments.

-GCSE HISTORY
+GCSE History